 A recent report published to medical professionals highlights the dangers of lead in our environment.

-Yes using lead shot is now illegal - like drinking alcohol while shooting and illegally camping on the foreshores - all of which still happens.
+Yes using lead shot for duck shooting is now illegal - like drinking alcohol while shooting and illegally camping on the foreshores - all of which still happens.
 Irrespective, the use of lead shot over many years has built up in the environment and takes many many decades to break down.

 Terrestrial shooting ranges were recently tested by EPA with at least two in Victoria shut down due to toxic lead traces found.